grimmpp/home-assistant-eltako/README.md

 # Eltako Bus Integration (rs485 - enocean) for Home Assistant

+This repo contains an Home Assistant Integration for Eltako Baureihe 14 home automation.

 While this is not integrated into home assistant's repositories, this can be installed by copying over the eltako directory from this repository into your home assistant's ``/config/custom_components`` directory.

 To enable this component, go to your integrations, press the "add" button and select "Eltako".